osiriswd/thor/README.md

 # Thor
 Instead of using Ingress, Thor dynamically discover and proxy to Kubernetes services, kubernetes apiserver's response will be stored in Nginx shared_dict as caches.

+How to use:

 1. Build image:

   docker build -t thor .

 2. Create kubernetes deployments with thor.json.
 3. create services with thor-svc.json.